 Founded in 1769, the Faculty of Medicine is Semmelweis University’s oldest and largest faculty with over 4,000 students, out of which 50% are international.

 The Faculty provides a standard of education that is fully in line with that of other high quality European medical schools.
-Its Medicine Programme (which results in an M.D. degree) is available in three languages: Hungarian, English and German.
+Its Medicine Program (which concludes with an M.D. degree) is available in three languages: Hungarian, English and German.

 In addition to its educational activities, the Faculty is committed to providing the highest level of progressive health care and to conducting advanced scientific research in the classrooms and clinical departments.

-International Relations The Faculty of Medicine’s network of international contacts spans across three continents and includes student and staff exchange programmes, as well as scientific collaboration.
+International Relations The Faculty of Medicine’s network of international contacts spans across three continents and includes student and staff exchange programs, as well as scientific collaboration.

 The Faculty has had continuously running staff and student exchange agreements with Ruprecht Karls University (Heidelberg, Germany) and Albert Ludwigs University (Freiburg, Germany) since 1983, constituting its oldest and most successful collaborative international relationships.

 Other partner universities in Germany include the Free University of Berlin, the University of Lübeck, and the University of Ulm.
 While most of these exchange programs are run according to a set exchange quota and duration of stay, the latter two are initiated through individual invitation.

 Altogether, the Faculty has active student exchange agreements with seven higher education institutions across five countries: Germany, Romania, Slovakia, Japan and the United States.

-Bilateral staff exchange programmes are currently in place with universities in Austria, Germany, Italy, Romania and Slovakia.
+Bilateral staff exchange programs are currently in place with universities in Austria, Germany, Italy, Romania and Slovakia.

-The Faculty is a full-fledged, active participant in the European Union’s ERASMUS mobility programme.
+The Faculty is a full-fledged, active participant in the European Union’s ERASMUS mobility program.